Meet the Team

 DISLIKES: cottage cheese and spiders

-I'm from St. Louis, MO and moved up to Minneapolis to attend the University of Minnesota, where I'm currently a junior majoring in microbiology.
-I'm currently investigating biofilm formation in antibiotic-resistant mutants that arose from E. faecalis isolated from blood or prosthetic joint infections.
-I'm excited to keep learning new techniques for studying bacterial genetics and biofilm formation as I continue to explore my interests within microbiology!
-Outside of the lab, I enjoy cooking, watching sports, and checking out different parks and lakes near Minneapolis.
+I'm from St. Louis, MO and moved to Minneapolis to attend the University of Minnesota, where I'm currently a senior majoring in microbiology.
+I'm working with E. faecalis strains that were isolated from prosthetic joint infections; specifically, I'm investigating the aggregation of E. faecalis in synovial fluid.
+I plan to pursue graduate school in the field of microbiology.
+I'm excited to keep learning new techniques for studying bacterial genetics and aggregation as I continue to explore my interests within microbiology!

 Lab Mascots